-The Barry F. Lorenzetti Foundation (BFLF) and the Quebec Veterans Foundation (QVF) join forces to empower women veterans to live in dignity.
+The Barry F. Lorenzetti Foundation (BFLF) and the Quebec Veterans Foundation (QVF) have joined forces to empower women veterans to live in dignity.

 This assistance program for women veterans is funded by the Barry F. Lorenzetti Foundation and the Quebec Veterans Foundation is responsible for its development and administration.

-With this initiative, we aim for our contribution to reduce the rate of isolation and suicide among women veterans by encouraging organizations to provide resources that are tailored to their unique needs.
+Through this initiative, our contribution helps to reduce the rate of isolation and suicide among women veterans by encouraging organizations to provide resources that are tailored to their unique needs.
 In transitioning to civilian life, women veterans must have access to a support system that reflects their reality.

 The Barry F. Lorenzetti Foundation additionally supports QVF’s music therapy program, in which credentialed professionals use music purposefully, within therapeutic relationships, to support development, health and well-being.

-The Foundation also supports their “Faces of Honor” exhibition, which is a moving and important commemorative event for many.
-For this event, approximately 60 Veterans are approached to participate as subjects of an exposition that honors their service and experiences in the Canadian Military.
+The Foundation also supports the “Faces of Honor” exhibition, which is a moving and important commemorative event for veterans and their families.
+Annually, approximately 60 Veterans are showcased in pictures, honoring their service in the Canadian Armed Forces.
 The resulting photos are displayed over a 3-week period, close to Remembrance Day.
-Families of the Veterans, who come from far, are gifted with the professionally matted and framed photos following the event.
+Families of the Veterans, who come from afar, are gifted with the professionally matted and framed photos following the event.

 Head & Hands has been working with marginalized youth for almost fifty years.
 Their mission is to work with youth to insure their physical and mental well-being.
 Their approach is preventive, inclusive, non-judgmental and holistic, with a fundamental commitment to providing an environment that welcomes youth without discrimination.